Backup Database

 pg-bkup:

-# In production, it is advised to lock your image tag to a proper
+# In production, lock your image tag to a specific release version

 image: jkaninda/pg-bkup